ansys/pyhps/doc/source/quickstart.rst

 All exceptions that the Ansys REP client explicitly raise inherit from :exc:`ansys.hps.client.HPSError`.
 Client Errors are raised for 4xx HTTP status codes, while API Errors are raised for 5xx HTTP status codes (server side errors).

-For example, instantiating a client with invalid credentials will return a 401 Client Error.
+For example, instantiating a client with invalid credentials returns a 401 Client Error.

 .. code-block:: python